Blog/Ultimate Guide to Decaf Coffee Beans for Foodservice/Decaf Coffee Upsell Strategies for Bakeries | Busy Bean Coffee

 7. Leverage Afternoon Decaf Flight

 Create a “Decaf Flight” — three small cups of different single-origin decaf coffees, served with a tasting card for $8.50.
 It’s a shareable, Instagrammable experience that boosts per-person spend.
 Such flights are popular in specialty coffee shops and can be adapted for bakeries.
+For more upsell techniques, check our French Press Upsell Strategies.

 Common Mistakes in Decaf Coffee Programs